telerik/ajax-docs/controls/scheduler/web-service-binding/using-resourcepopulationmode-in-serverside-and-authentication.md

 ---
 title: Using ResourcePopulationMode in ServerSide and Authentication
-page_title: Using ResourcePopulationMode in ServerSide and Authentication | UI for ASP.NET AJAX Documentation
+page_title: Using ResourcePopulationMode in ServerSide and Authentication | RadScheduler for ASP.NET AJAX Documentation
 description: Using ResourcePopulationMode in ServerSide and Authentication
 slug: scheduler/web-service-binding/using-resourcepopulationmode-in-serverside-and-authentication
 tags: using,resourcepopulationmode,in,serverside,and,authentication